 - Stop chasing happiness.
 If you want to feel happy, become content exactly where you are with all that you already have.

-Wabi-sabi is interesting to me because it reminds you that nothing is permanent.
-It gives you the permission, if you need it, to be yourself.
+Wabi-sabi reminds you that nothing is permanent, that imperfections are perfect, and simplicity isn’t a bad thing.
+It gives you permission, if you need it, to be yourself.
 And that in itself feels like a victory.